 Stakes of any material or wire at any time are not allowed and will be removed immediately from the grave once they are discovered.

 The speed of a vehicle shall not exceed ten miles per hour within the confines of the cemetery.
+At no time should a vehicle drive off the road, except at the express direction of a Cemetery Commissioner.

 Picking flowers, breaking or injuring trees or shrubs or in any way injuring any monument or headstone is prohibited and subject to severe penalty according to State law.